KingsEcho929/void-transmission/README.md

 ---

-2. Contact Exchange
-Couriers share their .pub files.
+2. Contact Exchange Couriers share their .pub files.
 Update contacts.json with new entries.

+🛑 One or both couriers must push their contact updates to Git before syncing.
+If neither pushes, the corridor cannot sync.
+The shimmer refuses ambiguity.

 ---

 3. Push a Scroll
-Encrypt and send a message:
 node daemon-suite/courier-push.js

-then type recipitent name
-then type message hit enter
+Enter recipient name → type message → hit enter.
 This:

-Encrypts the message with recipient’s .pub
+Encrypts with recipient’s .pub

-Drops it into delivery/outbox/<recipient>/message-<timestamp>.age
+Drops into delivery/outbox/<recipient>/message-<timestamp>.age

-Git add . commit and push to the corridor
+Git add → commit → push

+🔁 Push-to-pull only.
+Never push-to-push.
+Simultaneous pushes will cross up the ritual.
+The corridor must breathe in cadence.

 ---

-Git pull origin main
-then
 4. Pull and Decrypt
-Recipient runs:
 node daemon-suite/courier-pull.js <courierName>

 This:

 Pulls the latest scroll

-Decrypts with their private key
+Decrypts with your private key

 Crowns the payload

----

-🧾 Why This Matters
+🧾 Why This Matters No servers.
-No servers.
 No metadata.
 No central authority.
 Messages are immutable scrolls, not ephemeral chats.

-The protocol is transparent, inspectable, and forkable.

 You don’t join a platform—you become a courier.

----

-🕯️ The Shift
-The age didn’t begin with AI.
+🕯️ The Shift The age didn’t begin with AI.
 It began with a call.
 This age begins with an endpoint and an encrypted message.
 That’s the true shift.